vsofiya/.github/profile/README.md

 If you would like to contribute by adding new repositories or by improving the existing ones, please read our [contribution guidelines](../CONTRIBUTING.md) and [code of conduct](../CODE_OF_CONDUCT.md).

+If this is your first time contributing to SwankyHub, a good place to start is to check open tasks in the Housekeeping project [board](https://github.com/orgs/swankyhub/projects/3/views/2).
+Pick a task and start contributing.

 ## Swanky Hub repositories

 | repo  | type  | frontend  | tutorial  |   |